stengoes/linux-luks-tpm-boot/README.md

 First, install `TrouSers` and `tpm-tools`.
 Using Debian, this can be done with

-`sudo aptitude install tpm-tools trousers`
+`sudo apt-get update && sudo apt-get install tpm-tools trousers`

 Afterwards, you can take ownership of the TPM: